departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-35.md

 * This funtionality is available to Admin users only.
 * Performance Reporting allows users to create and download data reports for specific activities.
 * Each row in the report corresponds to:
-** A Promoter, if the report was requested by a Highway Authority.
+  * A Promoter, if the report was requested by a Highway Authority.
-** A Highway Authority, if the report was requested by a Promoter.
+  * A Highway Authority, if the report was requested by a Promoter.
 * A report for up to 92 days can be requested.
 * After a report is requested, the actual file can be downloaded from “CSV Exports” screen.
 A user is restricted to one download in progress at a time.

 ## 19.1.
 Available reports

 * Number of PAAs and PAs sent or received
-** Total number of PAAs and PAs sent or received within a requested timeframe and based on date created
+  * Total number of PAAs and PAs sent or received within a requested timeframe and based on date created
-* Number of PAAs and PAs outcomes
-** Total number of PAAs and PAs outcomes within a requested timeframe and based on date created
 * All Inspection Outcomes
-** Total number of inspections broken down by their type, category and outcome, and based on date the inspection was created
+  * Total number of inspections broken down by their type, category and outcome, and based on date the inspection was created

 <!-- ==================================================== -->